shaulov/tabs_on_js/README.md

 # tabs_on_js

 How it works?
-Put all tabs in variable 'tab' through their selector Put container with tabs in variable 'info' through selector Put blocks with content from tabs in variable 'tabContent' through their selector And use it!
+Put all tabs in variable 'tab' through their selector \n Put container with tabs in variable 'info' through selector Put blocks with content from tabs in variable 'tabContent' through their selector And use it!